 Jason Marczak is director of the Atlantic Council’s Adrienne Arsht Latin America Center.
-He joined the Atlantic Council in October 2013 to launch the Arsht Center and set the strategic direction for its Latin America work.
+He joined the Council in October 2013 to launch the center and set the strategic direction for its Latin America work.
 Marczak has over twenty years of expertise in regional economics, politics, and development, working with high-level policymakers and private-sector leaders to shape public policy.

-Marczak frequently provides English- and Spanish-language commentary on political and economic issues in Latin America with appearances in hundreds of US and regional press outlets, including a regular appearance on Bloomberg TV in Mexico.
-He is a frequent op-ed contributor to major media outlets and has testified before the US Congress on key regional developments.
+Marczak frequently provides English- and Spanish-language commentary on political and economic issues in Latin America with appearances in hundreds of US and regional press outlets.
+He is a frequent op-ed contributor to major media outlets, a sought-after speaker, and has testified before the US Congress on key regional developments.
 Marczak received a bachelor’s degree from Tufts University and a master’s degree in international affairs and economics from the Johns Hopkins University Paul Nitze School of Advanced International Studies.
 Since its founding, he has served on the communications committee of Qualitas of Life Foundation, which provides financial education to Latinos in the New York City tri-state area.